-I thought about titling this post, How I F’ed Up Potty Training, but then I realized that once I fixed the mistakes I made early on, everything worked itself out and the successes started rolling in.
+I made a ton of fails when potty training my daughter, but then I realized that once I fixed the mistakes I made early on, everything worked itself out and the successes started rolling in.
 So if you’re like me and made (or are making) some mistakes, understand that no matter what, your kiddo will not be wearing diapers in high school.
 It’s going to be ok.

 It goes without saying then that I do not claim to be an expert on potty training.
 I made some pretty big mistakes, which I confess below.
 Now that I’ve fixed them, and we’re finally having success, I still don’t claim to be an expert, but I hope that reading about my blunders will help you with your own potty training struggles.

 No, it doesn’t make sense.

 I’ve been a firm believer in cloth diapers from day one, I mean, you’re reading the cloth diaper website I created right now, and yet since there aren’t a lot of cloth pull ip options, I still bought disposable pull-ups.

 It was the Huggies Pull-Ups “cool and learn” ones that sucked me in (thankfully they don’t even make these any longer.
 I’m guessing I wasn’t the only one who found them a sham) because when my little first showed interest in the potty, I didn’t want to let that enthusiasm die, but she wasn’t understanding her body’s signals quite yet.